Keto Vegetarian Recipes: Easy Low-Carb Meals for Weight Loss (Complete Guide)

 keto vegetarian breakfast avocado egg scramble

-• The Method: Sauté a handful of spinach in butter.
+How to Make: Sauté a handful of spinach in butter.
 Whisk two eggs and pour them in.
 Once cooked, top with half a sliced avocado and a sprinkle of everything bagel seasoning.

 2. Almond Flour Keto Pancakes

-• 2 tbsp Chia Seeds
+• 2 tbsp chia seeds

-• 1/2 cup Unsweetened Almond Milk
+• 1/2 cup unsweetened almond milk

-• 1 tbsp Heavy Cream
+• 1 tbsp heavy cream

-• A drop of Stevia or Monk fruit sweetener
+• A drop of stevia or monk fruit sweetener

 Vegetarian Keto Protein Comparison Table